w3c/wai-quick-start/source/designing.html.erb.md

 {:.attach_permalink}
 ## Provide clear feedback

-When something goes wrong, it should be extremely obvious where to find the problem.
-Ideally, provide a list of errors above the form, repeat the error beside the offending form element, and create a style that make the element really stand out.
-Well designed and visible inline validation can be extremely helpful for many users, but needs careful coding to ensure accessibility.
+Provide feedback for any page interactions, such as confirmation of form submission, alerting the user when something when wrong, or notification of changes on the page.
+Important feedback that requires user action should be presented in a style that really stands out.
+Any instructions should be clear and easy to follow.

 {::nomarkdown}
 <%= example %>